-Since it's inception in 2004 the Traffic Signal Optimization Program (TSOP) has successfully completed ONE-HUNDRED AND TWELVE (112) projects that involved more than 1100 signalized intersections all across the region.
-The program continues to be highly supported and appreciated by member agencies.
-The program receives regional funds for executing new projects.
-Projects launched through this program provide technical assistance to member agencies for improving traffic signal coordination, optimization and review of operations through simulation modeling.
-Assistance is provided by consultants hired by MAG through an on-call services contract.
+Since it began in 2004, the Traffic Signal Optimization Program (TSOP) has completed 112 projects that involved over 1,100 signalized intersections in the region.
+Projects launched through this program provide technical assistance to member agencies.
+This helps to improve traffic signal coordination and enables optimization and review of operations through simulation modeling.

 What is signal coordination and optimization?
-This involves the implementation of the best possible timing settings to govern the operation of a traffic signal.
-The objective is to respond to the demands of motor vehicles, bicycles, and pedestrians in a safe and optimum manner.
-Signal optimization leads to the minimization of stops and delays, fuel consumption and air pollution emissions and maximizing the progression along an arterial.
+This involves implementing the best possible timing settings that govern the operation of a traffic signal.
+The goal is to respond to the demands of motor vehicles, bicycles, and pedestrians in a safe manner.
+Signal optimization leads to minimizing stops and delays, fuel consumption and air pollution emissions.
+It helps with maximizing the progression along an arterial.

 Why is it necessary to optimize signals?
-Traffic signal optimization is one of the most cost-effective ways to improve traffic movement and make our streets safer and efficient.
-Signal optimization is performed for any or all of the following reasons:
+Traffic signal optimization is one of the most cost-effective ways to improve traffic movement and make our streets safe and efficient.
+Signal optimization is performed for the following reasons:

-Signal optimization projects have been found to produce benefit to cost ratios as high as 40 to 1.
+Signal optimization projects produce benefit to cost ratios as high as 40 to 1.

 The TSOP has been championed by the MAG Intelligent Transportation Systems Program to provide traffic engineering assistance for refining signal operations across the MAG region.
 Typical TSOP projects cost about $30,000, with projects involving multiple agencies or coordination with freeways costing as much as $50,000.

 Get e-mail updates! /